 How can design encourage intergenerational connections?

-Elderly people need to live and act out how they have their entire lives.
-To do so we look at the intergenerational connections that they have built throughout their lifestyle continuing with those as they move on into their third age.
+As we age we want to be able to live and act out how we have our entire lives.
+When designing a later living community we look at the intergenerational connections people have built throughout their lifestyle and at how we can enable them to continue with those as they move on into their third age.

 LEARN MORE:HOW DO YOU DESIGN A HOME FOR LATER LIVING?

 Stewart has been part of the Marchese team for over 17 years.
 During this time Stewart has worked in the Sydney office and was the Principal of the Brisbane office and has been instrumental in the growth of the senior living brand for Marchese Partners.